 Concessions must be the minimum the Board considers necessary for the project to proceed and can include:

-- longer loan tenors (up to nearly 28 years under current Commonwealth borrowing conditions);
+- longer loan tenors (up to 30 years under current Commonwealth borrowing conditions);

 - lower interest rates (not below the Commonwealth bond rates);

 - extended periods for interest capitalisation beyond construction completion;

 - deferral of loan repayments or other tailored repayment schedules;

 - lower or different fee structures to commercial financiers; and